jason0x43/spellingcee/README.md

 To enable dictionary support (for word lookups), see [Dictionary lookups](#dictionary-lookups).

-## Game IDs
+## Game keys

-Games are identified by IDs.
-A game ID is a string of 7 lowercase alphabetic characters, where the first character is the “center” letter, and the other 6 letters are in alphabetical order, e.g. `icerotu`.
+Games are identified by keys.
+A game key is a string of 7 lowercase alphabetic characters, where the first character is the “center” letter, and the other 6 letters are in alphabetical order, e.g. `icerotu`.